 Have you heard the one about the potato and the oyster?
-It’s not a joke, but a game-changing technology -- a three-dimensional grid made from potato starch -- that has the potential to help reverse the decline of the world’s oyster reefs.
-It might not have the sexiest of names and it hasn’t even been fully tested yet, but Biodegradable EcoSystem Engineering Elements (otherwise known as BESE-elements) is already making waves in the world of coastal conservation.
+It’s not a joke, but a game-changing technology—a 3-dimensional grid made from potato starch that has the potential to help reverse the decline of the world’s oyster reefs.
+It might not have the sexiest of names and it hasn’t been fully tested yet, but Biodegradable EcoSystem Engineering Elements (otherwise known as BESE-elements) is already making waves in the world of coastal conservation.

-As part of the experimental design, recycled oyster shell was placed between the BESE layers on half of the test units.
-Monitoring will determine if the addition of shell affects the recruitment of live oysters on the material. ©Anne Birch / The Nature Conservancy
+Recycled oyster shell is placed between the BESE layers on half of the test units.
+Monitoring will determine if the addition of shell affects the recruitment of live oysters on the material. ©Anne Birch

-Eighteen months after installation, oysters are growing well on the reefs. ©Anne Birch / The Nature Conservancy
+So far, oysters are growing well on the reefs. ©Anne Birch

 © The Nature Conservancy

 Vital as they are, oyster beds are in serious decline.
 Over the last two centuries, 85 percent of the world’s oyster habitat has disappeared.
 Coastal run-off, natural predators, disease and over-harvesting have taken a toll.
 Oyster reefs that once grew 100 feet deep in some areas have been all but eradicated by oyster dredges.

 “The health of our estuaries hangs in the balance,” Birch said.
 “The importance of restoring oyster reefs cannot be overemphasized.”